StejinR/Design-automation-python/README.md

-# Design Automation using Python
+# Design Automation with Python

-This repository contains simple Python scripts to automate basic mechanical engineering calculations.
+This repository demonstrates how common mechanical design calculations can be automated using Python for repeatability and reduced manual effort.

-## Current Scripts
+## Scripts Included
 - shaft_diameter.py – Shaft diameter calculation based on torsion
 - bolt_shear_check.py – Bolt shear safety check

-## Tools
+## Purpose
-- Python 3
+To showcase the application of programming in mechanical and product design for reliable and reusable engineering calculations.